The Latest: Notre Dame artworks are safe, being removed

 The Latest on the fire that ravaged Notre Dame Cathedral in Paris (all times local):

-A top French art conservation official says the works inside Notre Dame suffered no major damage in the fire that devastated the cathedral, and the pieces have been removed from the building for their protection.
+Top French art conservation officials say the works inside Notre Dame suffered no major damage in the fire that devastated the cathedral, and the pieces have been removed from the building for their protection.

-Judith Kagan, of the French Culture Ministry, said neither fire, nor soot, nor water reached inside the cathedral walls.
-The fire Monday was concentrated on the cathedral’s roof and destroyed its famous spire.
+Isabelle Palot-Frossat of the center for research at the French Museums said neither fire, nor soot, nor water reached inside the cathedral's walls.
+The fierce fire Monday evening was concentrated on the cathedral's roof and destroyed its famous spire.

 1:25 p.m.

-Note: — This item has corrected the quote on soot to Isabelle Palot-Frossat.